The Power of Time in Nature

 “That was more powerful than any medication you can take.
 A lot of my colleagues would benefit from this.” - Nurse who participated in a session

-We have partnered with the Association of Forest and Nature Therapy Guides to provide BC licenced nurses and family doctors with a unique experience designed to engage the senses and calm the mind.
+Nature Therapy allowed British Columbians to show gratitude for health care workers + super natural B.C. by bringing them together.
+We partnered with the Association of Forest and Nature Therapy Guides to provide BC licenced nurses and family doctors with a unique experience designed to engage the senses and calm the mind.

 A strong body of research demonstrates that time in nature boosts immune function and life expectancy and lowers the risk of developing a host of conditions from heart disease to diabetes, obesity, depression, and anxiety.